A new technique being used to treat myopia is called SMILE. That stands for SMall Incision Lenticular Extraction. It is a little different to LASIK.

 With SMILE the femtosecond laser is the only laser used.
 It outlines a lenticule (like a pancake) of stroma within the cornea and then makes a small incision at the side for the surgeon to open up.
 The lenticule (pancake) is then pulled out (extracted) through the small incision.

-The purported advantages are that there is no flap that could move, less weakening of the cornea and less dry eye compared to LASIK.
+The purported advantages over SMILE are that there is no flap that could move, less weakening of the cornea and less dry eye compared to LASIK.

 Already sturdies are coming out demonstrating no significant differences in dry eye symptoms between S.M.I.L.E and LASIK.